Jearny58/Jearny58.github.io/_posts/2019-07-31-capstone-chronicles-july-31-2019.md

 Realizing the fallacy of my original though process, I decided to look into resampling strategies, namely over and under-sampling.
 Both involve randomly sampling from the data set, but approach it from different perspectives: under-sampling involves removing samples from the majority class to match the minority class while over-sampling is the opposite, adding more examples from the minority class until it matches the majority class.

-After initial exploration with both techniques, oversampling tended to produce slightly better results so it was the approach we primarily used going forward.
+After initial exploration with both techniques, oversampling tended to produce slightly better results so it was the approach we used primarily.
+This process was accomplished using the following line of code: `sample.oversample_and_prep(train_df, valid_df, 0.3);`.

+Notice this is another function from the `sample.py` Python script.
+Below is a little more detail on what `oversample_and_prep()` does on the backend.
+Quick note: notice this function takes in three arguments, `train_df` (the training data set), `valid_df` (the validation set), and `0.3` which represents the fraction of the oversampled data set that will be returned (0.3 representing 30%).

+1. Starts by gathering the number of observations labeled with negative (0) and positive (1) labels and stores them in the variables `count_class_0` and `count_class_1`, respectively.
+2. Divides `train_df` into two separate DataFrames - `df_class_0` & `df_class_1` - containing just the negative observations and the other just the positive observations, respectively.
+	- In addition, outputs the shape of each new DataFrame.
+3. Using the [`sample()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.sample.html) function, samples with replacement from `df_class_1` according to the count of negative observations `count_class_0`.
+4. Concats the `df_class_0`, containing only the negative observations, with the oversampled DataFrame generated in step 3.
+	- This returns a data set of nearly 400,000 observations!
+Remember we want to iterate quickly, which means that we then...
+5. Take a 30% sample, as represented by our original argument of `0.3`, of the combined data set and then reset the index.